bytebase/bytebase.com-old/content/docs/en/change-database/online-schema-migration-for-mysql.md

 - MySQL versions 5.7 or greater.
 - Enable row-based logging.
-- Bytebase currently only supports migrating on primary.
+- Bytebase currently only supports migrating on the primary.
 - Foreign key constraints are not supported.
 - Triggers are not supported.